approov/quickstart-flutter-httpclient/SHAPES-EXAMPLE.md

 ### Select the Correct Shapes Endpoint

-The Shapes server provides the app with shapes using multiple versions of an API: version 1 (https://shapes.approov.io/v1/shapes) which is _not_ protected by Approov, and version 2 (https://shapes.approov.io/v2/shapes) which _is_ protected by Approov.
+The Shapes server provides the app with shapes using multiple versions of an API.
+Version 2 (https://shapes.approov.io/v2/shapes) requires a valid Approov token to be passed in the request.

 Now that we’re using Approov, let’s switch to use version 2 of the Shapes API.
 Edit the Dart source in `quickstart-flutter-httpclient/example/lib/main.dart` find the line of code: